gl1tchL8SS/quarry-controller/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Adds an automatic quarry configuration tool to techage.

-Right click + shift to copy settings, left click to select quarries, right click to configure and left click + shift to start quarries.